 Even if you can't commit to the monthly expense of a monitored system, you can install some alarms yourself.
-You can set up door and window alarms that will sound to scare off intruders as well as alert you to the possible danger.
-In some instance these devices will also call numbers that you program into them, alerting you or whomever you choose.
-GE, Sabre, and Doberman Security among others make these affordable devices.
+You can set up door and window alarms that will scare off intruders as well as alert you to the possible danger.
+In some instances, these devices will also call numbers that you program into them, alerting you or whomever you choose.
+GE, Sabre, and Doberman Security make these affordable devices.

 One type of door alarm is a simple door stop alarm.
 There is no real installation required.
 It merely slides under the bottom of the door.
-Then, if someone attempts to open the door, a 120dB alarm goes off scaring away the intruder and alerting you, and potentially your neighbors, of the attempted entry.
-Doorstop alarms are highly portable so that if you will be traveling you could potentially take them along to place under your door in any hotel.
+Then, if someone attempts to open the door, a 120dB alarm goes off, scaring away the intruder and alerting you, and potentially your neighbors, of the attempted entry.
+Doorstop alarms are highly portable; if you are going to be traveling, you could potentially take them along to place under your door in any hotel.
 These alarms are often priced under $10.

 Some alarms are just a bit more sophisticated.
 For instance, another popular option involves mounting a base station on the wall and a sensor over any doors or windows you wish to monitor.
-When motion is detected, the alarm sounds which warns intruders they have been spotted.
-The alarm alerts those in the home, and in many instances, will use an emergency dialer to call phone numbers that the user has programmed into the device.
+When motion is detected, the alarm sounds, which warns intruders they have been spotted.
+The alarm alerts those in the home; in many instances, they will use an emergency dialer to call phone numbers that the user has programmed into the device.
 The dialer will then play a pre-recorded message to those who receive the call.

 These systems are also easy to install and operate wirelessly, although the base station will require cords to plug them in for AC power and a telephone line.
 They often use peel and stick adhesive for mounting or perhaps the use of screws if desired.
 These alarms are generally available for $15-$90 depending on the level of sophistication and number of doors/windows to be monitored.